cycling in pindus mountains

 Bike rental in the Pindus Mountains

-If you’re not bringing your bike to Greece, you can rent a bike in Ioannina.
+If you’re not bringing your bike to Greece, you can rent one in Ioannina.
 Bikewise has affordable rates for trekking bikes (15 euros for the first day + 10 euros for every additional day).
 The bikes have a luggage rack for your panniers and lights.

 Safety